Ada-Developers-Academy/daily-curriculum/week16/shipping_service.md

 + Code Quality
     * Metrics
         - Rubocop: no more than 15 code style issues
-        - SimleCov coverage for all Controller routes, Model validations, and Model methods
+        - SimpleCov coverage for all Controller routes, Model validations, and Model methods